SACEMA/R_est_sa/README.md

 - run 'make all_plots' to generate R estimates and plots with 7, 14, and 21-day sliding windows.
 - set variable "UNCERTAINSI" to TRUE if you want to reproduce figures in the manuscript (using a less-certain serial interval), or set to FALSE for faster runtime.
 - set variable "PERIODANALYSES" to TRUE to generate R estimates per lockdown level, or FALSE to skip this.
+- set variable "NCORES" to specify how many of your machine's cores you'd like to allocate to this task.
 - other variables (e.g. plot resolution or level of sampling for uncertain serial interval

 ### Using R without make:
 - Set up repository structure: